Extended breastfeeding… What is that?

 One can, of course, speculate about why anyone outside a baby’s immediate family would care at all for how long a baby is breastfed.
 It is not like the mom is feeding her baby Coca-Cola – breast milk is very healthy; at least that should be something we can all agree on!

-But speculations is not the purpose of this article.
+But speculations are not the purpose of this article.
 Instead, I want to share with you the benefits of extended breastfeeding as well as talk a little bit about the challenges of breastfeeding your toddler.